If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 “I really don’t agree with glorifying the drug at this point, especially in light of Lil Peep’s death,” Lil Xan, whose stage name is based off one of the brand name benzodiazepines, told MTV last month. “… I was already doing the anti-Xan thing, but you just gotta get off that stuff, man.
 It’s not good for you.”

 Mixing drugs can be incredibly dangerous, especially when the drugs included in the cocktail are incredibly addicting.
-At Blueprints for Recovery, we are dedicated to helping young men struggling with addiction break free and regain control of their lives on their own terms.
+At The PAC Program, we are dedicated to helping young men struggling with addiction break free and regain control of their lives on their own terms.